ABDELFATTAHBEZZAZ/DIGI-THR/replit.md

-# DIGI OFFICE - Construction Site Management System
+# DIGI THR - Construction Site Management System

 ## Overview

-DIGI OFFICE is a comprehensive web application designed for managing and supervising high-risk construction sites for OCP (Office Chérifien des Phosphates).
+DIGI THR (Travaux à Haut Risque) is a comprehensive web application designed for managing and supervising high-risk construction sites for OCP's Sidi Chennane mine.
 The system provides real-time monitoring, production tracking, maintenance scheduling, security alerts, and performance analytics through an intuitive dashboard interface.
+The application has been professionally upgraded to reflect the specific needs of the Sidi Chennane mining operation.

 ## User Preferences